alltechdev/kosher-android-tools-iso/README.md

 Below are my notes:

-# Here's what I got so far
+# What makes this ISO kosher?

 **1.** Changed root password